Are you looking for a phonics-based literacy curriculum for your child?

 The idea is to engage all the senses for a more holistic and robust experience.
 Instruction in multiple formats -text, visual, gesture, audio- activates different cognitive skills facilitating retention in short and long-term memory.

-How is the Orton-Guilligham approach implemented in the Explode the code program?
+How is the Orton-Gilligham approach implemented in the Explode the code program?

-While Explode the Code positions itself as an Orton- Guillinghan based curriculum, I don’t see as many kinetic and multi-sensory experiences/activities/elements as I am used to seeing in other OG programs.
+While Explode the Code positions itself as an Orton- Gillinghan based curriculum, I don’t see as many kinetic and multi-sensory experiences/activities/elements as I am used to seeing in other OG programs.

 Still, it engages the senses in other ways and has a very strong focus on writing, as we will see later on -which is a multi-sensory activity in itself-, but I don’t see the games, the cards, the tiles… All of these extra elements that I am used to seeing in other OG curriculums!